History of the Aether Theory

 is free to turn.
 The Foucault pendulum

-measures the Coriolis effect while the Allais pendulum measures the
+measures the Coriolis effect while the Allais pendulum supposedly measures the

 direction of aether flow. |